 Nevertheless, it’s vital to do so.
 Deconstructing your film will help to emotionally disconnect, and thus make it easier to chop and change it.
 And avoid leaking spoilers into the trailer.

 The more nonconsecutive your trailer footage is (within that three-part story structure), the less likely it is that viewers will be able to determine the big twists and turns of the film’s plot before they watch the full thing.

 Also, ask someone else to help you with this!
 Their fresh perspective will do wonders for the trailer’s effectiveness.
 A vital part of disconnecting is relinquishing autonomous control over your creative project.

 Generally speaking, editors tend to ramp up the speed of their cuts and transitions throughout the length of the trailer.
-This corresponds with that story structure we previously covered: setup, to incident, to resolution.
+This corresponds with the story structure we previously covered: set up, to an incident, to resolution.
 The setup features slower pacing, allowing the actors to shine and introduce us to their characters and setting.